WilderDan/personal-site/_posts/2024-08-25-how-i-built-this-website.md

 In that case, I would have to cancel and run again.

 The theme authors did a good job.
-The theme looks great on desktop and mobile by default.
+The theme looks great on desktop and mobile (for the most part) by default.
 It also has icons and a manifest file set up for a web app for your mobile device.
 All set up by default.